aeberlin/sync/README.md

 <%= include_sync_config %>
 ```

-> NOTE: If you have multiple adapter_javascript_url that you need to include, such as in the STOMP example config below, use the following instead:
+> NOTE: If you have multiple adapter_javascript_url that you need to include, such as in the STOMP example config below, add the following after:

 ```erb
 <%= javascript_include_tag *Sync.adapter_javascript_url %>